softilium/elorm/readme.md

 ELORM handles transactions on all standard operations such as save or delete.
 BeforeSave event handler works within main transaction and when handler returns an error, save transactions will be rolled back.

-AfterSave event handler works after main transaction is commited.
+AfterSave event handler works after main transaction is committed.

-Developer don't need to start transaction before saving or deleting entities.
-But when you need transaction to wrap some actions into it, recommended approach is:
+Developers don't need to start a transaction before saving or deleting entities.
+But when you need a transaction to wrap some actions into it, the recommended approach is:

 ```go
 		tx, err := DB.BeginTran()